lokalized/lokalized-java/README.md

 #### Commentary

-This field is used to supply context for the translator, such as how and where the phrase is used in the application.
+This free-form field is used to supply context for the translator, such as how and where the phrase is used in the application.
+It might also include documentation about the application-supplied placeholder values (names and types) so it's clear what data is available to perform the translation.

 ```json
 {